 I make and install fascines to combat erosion on slopes and river banks.
 I can also clear areas of himalyan balsam.

 I can make, or teach you to make oak gates, gate hurdles, spatulas, pergolas, timber framing pegs, stools, wooden flowers, toys, the list goes on.
-I have taught green wood work courses.
+I also teach green wood work courses.

 I joined Knott Wood Coppicers in 2003 and have been learning and gaining experience of coppicing ever since then.
 A life time won’t be enough to learn all there is to know.
 I was a founder member of Blackbark, a woodland management worker’s co-op.
 I feel like I’m part of the woodland ecology with bill hook in hand, cutting coups of hazel, preserving ancient techniques, restoring micro habitats, producing useful items for gardens, fences, kitchens and our wider home: the land.
 I like to share my knowledge and experience and feel part of my work is to pass on what I have learned from my time out in the woods.